maxnachlinger/classes-and-functions-chat/notes.md

 ### Classes in Javascript are a bit _awkward_

 - To use classes and objects in Javascript we have to `.bind` everywhere to ensure `this` doesn't change when a method in one of our classes is invoked.
 - and woe to he or she who forgets the `new` keyword when instantiating a class
 - If you want private things, you can only have them via closures

-## 1
+## 1 Function
 ### Changes
 This is a first pass at simplifying ``request()``.
 Now more of the function's state comes from it's arguments.